 The Trips report provides a series of views that display the location of selected devices and shows the route that they have taken based on GPS data, for a selected time frame.
 The Trips report plots the devices’ location as a continuous line on the map.
 This report is most useful for a single AirLink gateway or router over a relatively short period of time (for example, one gateway trip) and can be used to validate where a device was, and determine its behavior at a specific point in time.

-The Trips report has three different views:
+The Trips report has the following views:

 Trips reports are limited to a maximum of 10 devices for a period of up to 31 days.